Changing tax advisor

 Filed tax returns

-Copies of prior-year tax returns, schedules, EÜR, balance sheets, annual accounts and electronic filing protocols where available.
+Copies of prior-year tax returns, schedules, EÜR, balance sheets, annual accounts and electronic filing protocols, where available.

 Ongoing correspondence

-Bookkeeping and annual-account data
+Bookkeeping and annual accounts data

 Coordination with the previous office